Unified-Daughterboard/Unified-Daughterboard.github.io/info-vendor.md

 ## Production Spec
-The thickness of the daughterboard *must* be 1.6mm.
+!>The thickness of the daughterboard *must* be 1.6mm.
 Daughterboards which do not follow this thickness are considered out-of-spec.

-4-layer daughterboards (C4 and newer, S1 and newer) should be produced on the 7628 stackup.
+!>4-layer daughterboards (C4 and newer, S1 and newer) *must* be produced on the 7628 stackup.
 4-layer daughterboards not produced to this stackup are considered out-of-spec.